lexycole/lexycole/README.md

 I'm a freelance JavaScript Fullstack Engineer (web/mobile).
       -Fullstack Engineer at @LexycodeStudio.
-      -Fomer FrontEnd Developer at @SpacePenTech.
+      -Former FrontEnd Developer at @SpacePenTech.
-      -Fromer FrontEnd Developer at @Xcrowne.
+      -Former FrontEnd Developer at @Xcrowne.
       -I'm open to learning new technologies.

 - 🔭 I’m currently building and developing Native Mobile Applications and Native Web Applications.